kudobuilder/kudo/keps/0021-kudo-upgrade.md

   - Currently both `operator.yaml` and `params.yaml` have an `apiVersion`, and they should be kept in sync, even if they could be changed separately
   - The `apiVersion` is unrelated to the CRD version - the CLI converts from the package format to the CR, but the versions can change independently

-As the `apiVersion` (and the package format) is only used to install new operatorVersions, it does not play into the compatibility concerns when upgrading
+As the `apiVersion` (and the package format) is only used to install new operatorVersions, it does not play into the compatibility concerns when upgrading KUDO.
-KUDO.

-TODO: Add more details

 ### KUDO Prerequisites
 Expected update frequency: Medium